 Meriden was hit hard by the Great Depression.
 Many people were in danger of losing their homes.
-President Roosevelt’s Home Owners Loan Corporation helped save 301 Meriden homes for their owners by January 1935.
+President Roosevelt’s Home Owners Loan Corporation helped save 301 homes in the city for their owners by January 1935.

 The city gave make work to people who couldn’t find jobs.
-They cleared the reservoir and salvaged firewood for the needy, turned the dump into a playing field, expanded the golf course.
-The Works Progress Administration put people to work building the Chamberlain Highway, improving the airport, clearing streams and painting schools.
+They cleared the reservoir and salvaged firewood for the needy.
+They also turned the dump into a playing field and expanded the golf course.
+The Works Progress Administration also put people to work — building the Chamberlain Highway, improving the airport, clearing streams and painting schools.

-By October 1939, the unemployment crisis began to ease.
+By October 1939, unemployment crisis began to ease.
 The relief rolls were shrinking.
-Four months after this photo was taken, local factories began to hire for the war effort.
+Four months after Lee took this photo, local factories began to hire for the war effort.

-The Independent Order of Odd Fellows is a benevolent fraternal organization that dates back to 17th-century Britain.
-It came to the United States in 1819, and the Grand Lodge was established in Connecticut in 1846.
+The Independent Order of Odd Fellows, a benevolent fraternal organization, dates to 17th-century Britain.
+It came to the United States in 1819, and the Odd Fellows established the Grand Lodge in Connecticut in 1846.